-The Honors English class covers the same material as the Regents level classes with an emphasis on creative and critical thinking skills and advanced reading and writing techniques.
-Students will have more in-depth questions and analysis of literature.
-Students improve their language abilities through the writing process in conjunction with analysis and response to appropriate literary selections.
-Completion of a research paper written in MLA format is a requirement.
-This course addresses the NYS Common Core Standards for Reading, Writing, Speaking, & Listening.
-Text analysis is a strategic focus in 9th grade.
 This course provides students with the opportunity to study works of literature that enhance their appreciation of world issues both past and present.
 At times topics will align with topics covered in Global Studies 10, furthering students' understanding of their place in a global society.
 Students will continue to refine writing (including grammar and mechanics) abilities through response and analysis of the literature studied in this course.
 A research paper written in MLA format is required.
 This course addresses the NYS Common Core Standards for Reading, Writing, Speaking, & Listening.
 Supporting claims with relevant evidence and clear reasoning is a strategic focus in 10th grade.

-English 10 HonorsCredit - 1Prerequisite: Meet Honors requirements
+English 10 Honors Prerequisite: Meet Honors requirements